labordynamicsinstitute/ecco-notes/_sources/docs/biohpc/slurm.md

 You can submit from the command line (SSH) at the login nodes `cbsulogin?.biohpc.cornell.edu` (see [access description](https://biohpc.cornell.edu/lab/userguide.aspx?a=access#A3).
 All commands (`sbatch, squeue, sinfo`, etc) have to be run with option `--cluster eccoslurm`, otherwise they will apply to a different SLURM cluster (the one at BSCB).

+:::{admonition} TIP
+:class: tip

-> TIP: Run the following line, logout, then back in, and henceforth you can skip the `--cluster eccoslurm` option:
+Run the following line, logout, then back in, and henceforth you can skip the `--cluster eccoslurm` option:

 ```bash
 echo 'export SLURM_CLUSTERS="eccoslurm"' >> $HOME/.bash_profile